-The pedals cannot be adjusted when the vehicle is in REVERSE or when the Speed Control System is on.
-The following messages will appear on vehicles equipped with an instrument cluster display if the pedals are attempted to be adjusted when the system is locked out: "Adjustable Pedal Disabled - Cruise Control Engaged" or "Adjustable Pedal Disabled - Vehicle In Reverse".
+The pedals cannot be adjusted when the vehicle is in REVERSE or when the Speed Control system is on.

+If there is an attempt to adjust the pedals when the system is locked out, the following messages may appear in the instrument cluster display (if equipped):

+- "Adjustable Pedal Disabled Cruise Control Engaged" - "Adjustable Pedal Disabled Vehicle In Reverse"

-- Always adjust the pedals to a position that allows full pedal travel. - Further small adjustments may be necessary to find the best possible seat/pedal position. - For vehicles equipped with Driver Memory Settings, you can use your remote keyless entry key fob or the memory switch on the driver's door trim panel to return the adjustable pedals to pre-programmed positions.
+- Always adjust the pedals to a position that allows full pedal travel. - Further small adjustments may be necessary to find the best possible seat/pedal position. - For vehicles equipped with Driver Memory Settings, you can use your remote keyless entry key fob or the memory switch on the driver's door trim panel to return the adjustable pedals to saved positions.
 Refer to "Driver Memory Settings - If Equipped" in this chapter for further information.